The Blooming Experience

 -

-In accordance with New York State labor laws, domestic workers are classified as W-2 employees, not independent contractors.
-This means caregivers must be paid legally through payroll, with proper tax reporting and protections in place.
+Under New York State law, domestic workers must be classified as W-2 employees, not independent contractors, meaning they must be paid legally through payroll with proper tax reporting and protections in place.

 -